sneas/blog/content/unit-testing-mistakes-beliefs-and-misconceptions.md

 ### TDD is about unit testing

 *TDD* is a design process intended to improve code's quality and it's about creating tests before writing code.
-On the other hand *unit testing* is a process of covering existing code with tests.
+Contrarily, *unit testing* is a process of covering existing code with tests.
 And it doesn't supply overall code's quality but *may* lead to further refactoring of existing code.

 While TDD helps in creating decoupled, cohesive, modular code unit testing